 The Passover

-The most important ceremony observed by ancient Israel was the Passover, because it was a yearly reminder to the Israelites of their release from slavery in Egypt.
+The most important ceremony observed by ancient Israel was the Passover (Pesach), because it was a yearly reminder to the Israelites of their release from slavery in Egypt.
 Today, the Passover is the most important ceremony observed by the elect of God, because it is a yearly reminder of the sacrifice of Jesus Christ for each individual's sins.
 Passover today also pictures the beginning of God's plan for the salvation of humanity.
 This study reveals many important details and insights about this observance that have been lost to past generations of Christians and it shows why it will be an important observance after Christ's return.

 For ancient Israel the Passover was a very important event, which impacted their national existence as well as their daily lives for better or for worse depending on their attention to its observance.
 Although the celebration of the Passover had great significance to the nation of Israel, its significance was not limited to the ancient Israelites.
 Within the symbols, rituals, and prophetic meanings of this day, much knowledge about the Messiah and his mission for the redemption of humanity (past, present, and future) can be found.